dhuan/wikicmd/README.md

 # wikicmd

-wikicmd is a command-line utility for working with WikiMedia websites, such as the Wikipedia.
+wikicmd is a command-line utility for working with MediaWiki websites, such as the Wikipedia.

 ```sh
 $ wikicmd edit 'Some page'